buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_2_Write_Your_First_Smart_Contract.md

 Let's run this and see what we get!

-🚨 Required: Before you click "Next Lesson"
+🚨 Before you click "Next Lesson"
 -------------------------------------------

-*Note:if you don't do this, Farza will be very sad :(.*
+*Note: if you don't do this, Farza will be very sad :(.*

-Go to #course-chat and post a screenshot with your fancy contract :).
+Go to #progress and post a screenshot with your fancy contract :).